SoftSimu/CellSim3D/documentation.md

 Where P is the internal pressure of the cell, and S is the unit element of the surface area.
 + "growth_rate"

-  Product of S and P, Pressure growth rate.
+  The rate at which the cell pressure increases
 + "minPressure"

-  Initial pressure force
+  minimum pressure a cell can have
 + "maxPressure"

-  Final pressure force
+  maximum pressure a cell can have

 ### Intercellular forces

 #### Adhesion
-When two cell membranes come into contact, the adhesive component holds them together. $F_A$, the attractive force between nodes in different cells is defined as
+When two cell membranes come into contact, the adhesive component holds them together. $F_A$, the attractive force between nodes on different cells is defined as

 ```math